kamryn0906/git-project-two/README.md

 >made changes for git pull demo

->made changes for git pull demo
+>made more changes for git pull/fetch demo